 International Students: 97%, Female Students: 44%

-In 13th position is the National University of Singapore (NUS) Business School, which previously did not make the list.
+Also in 13th position in this MBA diversity ranking is the National University of Singapore (NUS) Business School, which previously did not make the list in 2024.

-Located in the heart of Singapore—a key business hub—NUS Business School offers unparalleled access to networking opportunities and career exploration.
+Located in the heart of Singapore—a key global business hub—NUS Business School offers unparalleled access to networking and career exploration opportunities.

 The NUS MBA is designed to support professional growth, with more than 50 specialized electives to choose from, including Digital Business, Innovation & Entrepreneurship, and Strategy & Organisation.